AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 bash -c 'source ~/.glimmer_source; glimmer package'
 ```

-4. Java on Windows System PATH
+2. Java on Windows System PATH

-If you get any errors running Java on Windows, keep in mind that you need to have the Java binaries on the Windows System PATH environment variable:
+If you get any errors running Java on Windows, keep in mind that you need to have the Java binaries on the Windows System PATH environment variable.
-c:\program files\java\jre1.8.0_241

 The problem is Oracle seems to be adding an indirect Java path junction in later versions of their installer:
 C:\Program Files (x86)\Common Files\Oracle\Java\javapath